Skip to Content

 NYPD is still hitting bicyclists with criminal summons — and Mayor Mamdani, who once opposed the policy, still won't even talk about it.

-The 16-day mayor, who previously had criticized his predecessor's policy, has declined repeatedly to give a straight answer about the policy — which Streetsblog has confirmed is ongoing despite Mamdani's promise to lead a bike-friendly administration.
+The 16-day mayor, who previously criticized his predecessor's crackdown on cyclists, has repeatedly declined to give a straight answer about the policy — which Streetsblog has confirmed is ongoing despite Mamdani's promise to lead a bike-friendly administration.

 Reporters have unsuccessfully asked Mamdani several times in the past two weeks to clarify his police department's policy.
 When pressed for a least the fourth time on Friday, Mamdani again declined to answer "yes" or "no," instead promising to "follow up" on the matter.